huntdatacenter/docs/docs/administer-science/service-desk/index.md

 ### Other service desks

 * [Do science service desk](/do-science/service-desk/).
-This service desk lists service orders that can be requested by lab users.
+This service desk is aimed at scientists that do analysis in HUNT Cloud and list service orders that can be requested by lab users.
-* [Govern science service desk](/govern-science/service-desk/).
-This service desk lists service orders that can be requested by data controllers and service center leaders, such as adding new data spaces.